stashed/stash/README.md

 # Stash

-Stash by AppsCode is a Kubernetes operator for [restic](https://restic.net).
-If you are running production workloads in Kubernetes, you might want to take backup of your disks, databases etc. Traditional tools are too complex to setup and maintain in a dynamic compute environment like Kubernetes. `restic` is a backup program that is fast, efficient and secure with few moving parts.
-Stash is a CRD controller for Kubernetes built around `restic` to address these issues.
+[Stash](https://stash.run) by AppsCode is a cloud native data backup and recovery solution for Kubernetes workloads.
+If you are running production workloads in Kubernetes, you might want to take backup of your disks, databases etc. Traditional tools are too complex to setup and maintain in a dynamic compute environment like Kubernetes.
+Stash is a Kubernetes operator that uses [restic](https://github.com/restic/restic) or Kubernetes CSI Driver VolumeSnapshotter functionality to address these issues.
 Using Stash, you can backup Kubernetes volumes mounted in workloads, stand-alone volumes and databases.
+User may even extend Stash via [addons](https://stash.run/docs/latest/guides/latest/addons/overview/) for any custom workload.

 ## Features